john-science/exif_delete/README.md

 # exif_delete

 All the photos you share online contain metadata.
-This meta data can include:
+This metadata can include:

 * the location the photo was taken
 * the time the photo was taken